-The Indigenous Student Affairs Network (ISAN) is a new project started by the Native, Aboriginal, and Indigenous Coalition (NAIC), a network within ACPA, in fall 2017.
-ISAN's purpose is to create a professional home for folx who work in Indigenous Student Affairs (ISA) offices in higher education.
-The offices ISA folx work in go by many names, such as Native American Student Affairs, American Indian Student Services, etc., and typically focus on the retention of Indigenous college students.
-Based on the research by some members of NAIC, we have found that there is a great need for creating a home base and means of connection for student affairs educators who work in this functional area.
+The Indigenous Student Affairs Network (ISAN) was created by ACPA Native, Aboriginal, and Indigenous Coalition (NAIC) member Dr. Cori Bazemore-James, in fall 2017.
+ISAN's purpose is to create a professional home for those who work in Indigenous Student Affairs (ISA) offices, departments, and programs in higher education.
+The ISA offices go by many names, such as Native American Student Affairs, American Indian Student Services, etc., and typically focus on the retention of Indigenous college students.
+Based on Dr. Bazemore-James’ research, we have found that there is a great need for creating a home base and means of connection for student affairs educators who work in this functional area.